Santorini is postcard-perfect.

-Santorini is postcard-perfect – well, almost, at least.
+Well, almost, at least.
 At 90.96 km², this island whose photos we see in Instagram posts, postcards, posters often depict two prominent colors.
 All I had was to say I’m in a place with that blue dome-shaped roof of a church and my friend had guessed Santorini correctly.

-Why is Santorini just blue and white?
+Why is Santorini all just shades of blue and white?

 Firostefani & Imerovigli